ScriptPythonic/ScriptPythonic/README.md

 - Freelance Web Developer: Developing and maintaining web applications for various clients.

 ## Education
-- Bachelor's Degree in Computer Science, University of Lagos, 2025
+- Bachelor's Degree in Mechanical Engineering, Federal University Of Technology Akure , 2025

 ## Interests
 Apart from coding, I have a deep passion for robotics and enjoy working on robotics projects using Python.
 I also love playing video games, with some of my favorites being [Call of Duty], [FIFA], and [Mortal Kombat].

 ## Contact
-Feel free to reach out to me via email at basitquadri@gmail.com.
+Feel free to reach out to me via email at Quadribasit04@gmail.com.
 I'm open to collaboration, job opportunities, or just connecting with fellow developers.

 Let's connect and build something awesome together! 🚀